junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest26/SPN-Cursed-lips-whole-novel.md

 Dean glances at the two tablets in his two hands.
 He can't read any words on them, but he can feel them.
 The demon tablet is warmer, slightly thicker, heavier, and darker in color.
 The angel tablet is cooler, thinner, lighter, and brighter.
 But besides that, he doesn't have any clever observation or understanding about them.
 Sam and Cas are the clever ones.
 But it's only him now.

-"What the hell," Dean murmurs, crushing the two tablets together.
+"What the hell," Dean murmurs, crashing the two tablets together.

-Blinding light explodes from the touching point, pure and raw energy flushing through him, waving into all the space around.
+Blinding light explodes from the touching point, pure and raw energy flushing through him, pouring into all the space around.

-Distantly, Dean thinks he hears a distorted voice, someone calling his name in desperation: "Dean --!!"
+Distantly, Dean thinks he hears a distorted voice, someone calling his name: "Dean --"

 Dean realizes, dumbly, as he kneels there, only then, that he probably made another mistake.
 Just a huge oversight on any precaution.
-He should probably have set some remote colliding mechanisms, like a fuse, at least find himself a bomb shelter kind of place to jump into after the collision.
-With "unimaginable" power bursting out in such close distance right in his hands, he can be vaporized in a flash, like those empty shadows of human figures in the middle of Chernobyl accident -- the ghosting outlines on the wall recording the last image of those lives before they were vaporized in an instant.
+He should probably have set some remote colliding mechanisms, like a fuse, at least find himself a bomb shelter kind of place to jump into after the explosion.
+With "unimaginable" power bursting out in such close distance right in his hands, he can be vaporized in a flash, like those empty shadows of human figures in the middle of the Chernobyl accident -- the ghosting outlines on the wall recording the last images of those lives before they were vaporized in an instant.

 *Well, on the bright side, at least that could be a painless death.* The comforting part of his brain says.

 But the reality feels different.
 He feels... *un*-destroyed.
 He feels the opposite of being killed -- he feels reborn.

 Out of nowhere, a new vision comes into his mind in the blindness of that bright light.
-In this vision, all his wishes for Cas and Sam come to true: the free angel and the healthy human, the simplest thing in the world, but always seems to be the most difficult for them.
+In this vision, all his wishes for Cas and Sam come true: the free angel and the healthy human, the simplest things in the world, but always seems to be the most difficult for them.
 And the most astounding of all, he sees himself in that image, as vividly as the other two: together with them, happy and content, worthy and loved -- And *this*, this is something he'd never imagined, the truly unimagined vision for his life and the world. *Ohh --*

 *The "unimaginable" power.*